lolz59/dong/README.md

 This is the free version.
 You can get it in the file called ``basic.lua``
 Basic commands are limited because it is free.
 Commands are available in the file called ``basiccmds.lua``

 ## Head admin
 Head admin is the paid version, but its not for sale yet.
 For updates on purchasing it, join our server at https://discord.gg/MwUTTVnYS7

 Head admin has feature to more commands and arguments, including:
 * Can use commands on all players instead of a certain target
 * Serversided commands on other players such as `;ff (plr)` and `;give (item) (plr)`

+Script is not available publicly because its paid, but commands are in the file caled ``premiumcmds.lua``